-We hopped on a bus from Bangkok towards Chiang Mai with a two-day stop over in Sukhothai.
+We hopped on a bus from Bangkok to Sukhothai to Chiang Mai with a two-day stop over in Sukhothai.
 Our first land travel experience was an easy one with a first class ride equipped with a/c, toilet and a pretty baby blue and orange outfitted bus attendant feeding us biscuits and instant coffee.

-Sukhothai was a great pit stop on route with its historical park containing ancient Khmer ruins (my first temples sighting!), a bustling night market (although still no durian in sight), slightly scary back-to-front tuk-tuk rides and a family-run guesthouse set amidst the dense forest inhabited by what seemed like hundreds of howling stray dogs and off-key roosters.
+Bangkok to Sukothai was a good choice because Sukhothai was a great pit stop on route with its historical park containing ancient Khmer ruins (my first temples sighting!), a bustling night market (although still no durian in sight), slightly scary back-to-front tuk-tuk rides and a family-run guesthouse set amidst the dense forest inhabited by what seemed like hundreds of howling stray dogs and off-key roosters.
 I can definitely feel far from home now and it feels amazing!
 We stayed here 2 nights before setting off for Chiang Mai.
+Honestly, I am so glad that we decided to make our way from Bangkok to Sukhothai first before continuing on our exploration journey.

 Having possibly forgotten to keep my mouth shut in the shower, we arrived in Chiang Mai with me feeling not quite 100% (lesson learned!) and had an easy first day settling into our guesthouse and walking around the Saturday walking street.
 There, low and behold, before my upset stomach, laid packages after packages of durian fruit, at the worse possible moment of my digestive life.
 Despite Richard’s warning that there would be plenty other opportunities and that I should probably just settle on some plain rice for the day, I just couldn’t resist and went for it anyway.
 And it was totally worth it.
 Creamy and delicious, and costing more than a four hour journey to Tha Ton for a single pod.
 This will unfortunately have to be an occasional indulgence…